 Registration: Hong Kong Registered, 4 previous Owners noted on Registration

 This handsome 512BBi is of European specification.
 It was specified in Rosso Corsa, all red, the black bottom is a vinyl wrap.
 It is fitted with the original Pioneer stereo and fader unit, the original Cromodora alloy wheels, and TRX tires.
 The cabin was luxuriously appointed, with beige leather seating and matching color piping.
 BBis came standard with air conditioning, power windows.
 This example was bought from the UK, imported and first registered in Hong Kong in January 1989.
 Currently showing 4 previous owners on VRD and an indicated Miles on the odometer.
 Serviced throughout its life and just completed a full mechanical restored in 2023.
 Owner's manuals, spare wheel and tool kit included.
 License Mark BB5121 will be included in the sale

 One of 1,007 512 BBi made between 1981 - 1984

 Highly Collectible Ferrari Supercar of the 1980s

 Original.
-Nut-and-bolt restored, excellent "concourse" condition, very well-kept and consistently maintained.
-Presented in Rosso Corsa, the exterior has excellent paint, all trims are in excellent condition.
-The original wheels which are made of magnesium but showing no deterioration, fresh (2017) TRX tires are mounted.
-The Interior is perfectly preserved and in excellent condition.
+Mechanically restored, engine and body in good condition, well-kept and consistently maintained.
+Presented in Rosso Corsa, with black vinyl warped bottom, the exterior has good paint, some blemish but in a rather good condition given the age.
+The original wheels are made of magnesium but none of the usual deterioration spotted, old but hardly used 2004 TRX tires are mounted.
+The Interior is preserved and in original condition with some wear and tear from usage.
 Comes with original period Pioneer radio and have air conditioner.
-Engine bay and trunk is very clean.
+Engine bay and trunk is super clean.
 Sparingly used but consistently serviced.
-Restoration records from Ferrari dealer, Owner's manual pack, Tools and Ferrari Classiche Red book are presented.
+Restoration records from Ferrari specialist, Owner's manual pack, spare and Tools are presented.